ViniArcan/nemo-site/posts/months-problems/outubro.md

 ## Problem Statement

-Write the main body of the problem statement here.
+Here is the problem statement for this month:

+<a href="/static/pdfs/problema-outubro-2025.pdf" class="pdf-embed">Download the problem PDF.</a>

+And here is the solution:

+<a href="/static/pdfs/solucao-outubro-2025.pdf" class="pdf-embed">Download the solution PDF.</a>